 Sent child protection state officials to Lyones’ home to investigate a completely false charge that the Lyones were abusing their son.

-Freedom of speech is guaranted by our consitution, but it has limits.
-We all know that you aren't permitted to yell a false "Fire!" in a public theatre.
-But what about the Johnson's words, in email and on Craigslist?
+Freedom of speech is guaranteed by our constitution, but it has limits.
+We all know that you aren’t permitted to yell a false “Fire!” in a public theatre.
+But what about Johnson’s words, in email and on Craigslist?
 How does the First Amendment apply, or not, to that?

 In other words, stalking is a crime that is carried out by both actions and words.
 Those words, being part and parcel of the crime, are not protected by the First Amendment.
 No harasser can claim that they are exercising their First Amendment rights by saying words that are necessarily part of their crime.

-If anyone you know in Massachusetts is being stalked or harassed, make sure they, the police and their proseutor understand that this ruling might help them get their harasser convicted.
+If anyone you know in Massachusetts is being stalked or harassed, make sure they, the police and their prosecutor understand that this ruling might help them get their harasser convicted.